Quantum diffusion map for nonlinear dimensionality reduction: INTRODUCTION

 With a quantum computational speedup for dimensionality reduction in mind, we propose a quantum algorithm for unsupervised manifold learning called quantum diffusion map (qDM).
-Under mild assumptions of appropriate oracles, qDM has a runtime of roughly $O(\kappa_D^{1.25} N^2 \mathrm{polylog}\,N)$ where $N$ is the number of data points and $\kappa_D$ is the condition number of the degree matrix (see Theorem \ref{thm:main} for the precise statement), as opposed to $O(N^3)$ in classical DM.
-Although $\kappa_D$ depends strongly on the data structure and can take the value $N$ in the worst case, such worst-case is highly atypical for well structured dataset.
-Without the final readout step, our qDM algorithm prepares all necessary components for constructing diffusion map in $O(\kappa_D^{1.25}\log^3N)$ time.
+Under mild assumptions of appropriate oracles, qDM has {an expected} runtime of roughly {$\kappa_D^{0.625} N^2 \mathrm{polylog}\,N$} where $N$ is the number of data points and $\kappa_D$ is the condition number of the degree matrix (see Theorem \ref{thm:main} and Lemma \ref{lemma: classical_coupon} for the precise statement), as opposed to $O(N^3)$ in classical DM.
+Although $\kappa_D$ depends strongly on the data structure and can take the value $N$ in the worst case, such worst-case is highly atypical for well structured dataset, in which $\kappa_D = O(1)$.
+Without the final readout step, our qDM algorithm prepares all necessary components for constructing diffusion map in {$O(\kappa_D^{0.625}\log^3N)$} time.

 Although the backbone of DM is a graph-based dimensionality reduction method, the procedure is different from other spectral graph methods.
 Namely, rather than working with the data-induced graph Laplacian as in Laplacian eigenmaps or in spectral clustering, DM involves Markov transition matrix that defines random walks on a data-induced graph.
-Therefore, recipes for qDM dimensionality reduction are different from the recently proposed quantum spectral clustering \cite{dewolf_ieee_2020,Kerenidis_PRB2021}.
+Therefore, recipes for qDM dimensionality reduction are different from the recently proposed quantum spectral clustering \cite{dewolf_ieee_2020,Kerenidis_PRB2021}{, mainly in the efficient construction of the degree matrix, which was mentioned as not efficiently accessible~\cite{Kerenidis_PRB2021}.
+Our algorithm also exploits the coherent state encoding scheme, initially proposed in Ref.~\cite{chatterjee2016generalized}, to provide an exact quantum encoding of classical Gaussian kernel.
+This is in contrast to the quantum kernel principle component analysis (qKPCA) \cite{qKPCA} for dimensionality reduction, which only encodes nonlinear kernel approximately.}

 The paper is organized as follows.
 Section \ref{sec: cDM} provides necessary ingredients to understand classical diffusion map and its runtime.
 Section \ref{sec: roadmap} introduces quantum subroutines for qDM, which is then discussed in details in Section \ref{sec: transition_matrix} and \ref{sec: QPE2}. qDM runtime complexity appears in Section \ref{sec:complexity_quantum}.
 We conclude with the discussion and outlook in Section \ref{sec: conclude}.
 Additional details on the algorithmic complexity and the subroutines for qDM are provided in Appendix \ref{sec:QMAT} and \ref{sec: complexity_ana}.